BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Method

 \subsection{Latent Diffusion Module}

-Our latent diffusion module is trained with the latent geometry and global position as node features in the tree.
-The overall architecture of our generative latent diffusion module is illustrated in Fig.~\ref{fig:model}.
-We follow the DDPM \cite{ho2020denoising} training scheme and use four Transformer-based denoisers to sequentially remove the noise added to the nodes.
+Our latent diffusion module is trained with the compressed latent geometry and global position as node features in the tree.
+The overall architecture of our generative latent diffusion module is illustrated in \autoref{fig:model}.
+We follow the DDPM \cite{ho2020denoising} training scheme and use four Transformer-based denoisers to remove the noise added to the nodes sequentially.